Aboriginal Advisory Council of Western Australia

 In July 2017, the secretariat responsibility was transferred to the Department of the Premier and Cabinet under machinery of government changes.

-On 4 July 2022, the Minister for Aboriginal Affairs announced the appointments of three new members to the Aboriginal Advisory Council: New members appointed to the Aboriginal Advisory Council.
+On 22 August 2024, the Minister for Aboriginal Affairs announced the appointments of nine new members and re-appointment of two existing members to the Aboriginal Advisory Council.

 For further information, contact the secretariat on the email opposite, or by phone.